Addressing the healthcare staffing shortage

 In this part of the report, we’ll explore some of the driving forces behind the healthcare staffing shortage.
 They are:

-• Population growth and aging is leading to increased demand for healthcare
+• Population growth and aging is leading to increased demand for care

 • Feelings of burnout